.

 According to Still, the project turnaround time is relatively quick.

 “Once mapped out, the actual build goes fast,” she said.
 “Our experienced developers first take the time to understand the project and then the build starts.
-Usually, there’s a bit of back and forth between the lab and the pathology lab software developer before the design is finalized and added to the lab’s production environment.”
+Usually, there’s a bit of back and forth between the lab and the LIS software developer before the design is finalized and added to the lab’s production environment.”

 Michael Kalinowski